telus/terraform-aws_rds_cluster/README.md

 Required:

 - `name` - Name of the RDS instance
-- `username` - Username for the RDS instance
+- `username` - Username for the RDS instance, max 16 characters
 - `password` - Password for the RDS instance

 # Module Outputs